Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • Regular, small inclusion rather than occasional heavy intake

-Portions: How Much To Eat Without Overdoing It
+Portions: How Much to Eat Without Overdoing It

 Portions matter because even healthy foods can feel uncomfortable if taken in excess.
 Also, if your gut is not used to fermented foods, a sudden large amount can increase gas for some people.